 "Walking outside for a day and eating food repeatedly are two different things.
 This is why they're going to have to take some decisions quickly in Japan to shut down and stop food being used completely from zones which they feel might be affected," WHO spokesman Gregory Hartl said.

-The World Bank said Monday that Japan may need five years to rebuild from the disasters, which caused up to $235 billion in damage, saying the cost to private insurers will be up to $33 billion and that the government will spend $12 billion on reconstruction in the current national budget and much more later.
+The World Bank said in a report Monday that Japan may need five years to rebuild from the disasters, which caused up to $235 billion in damage, saying the cost to private insurers will be up to $33 billion and that the government will spend $12 billion on reconstruction in the current national budget and much more later.

 All told, police estimate around 18,400 people died from the 9.0-magnitude quake and tsunami.
 More than 15,000 deaths are likely in Miyagi, the prefecture that took the full impact of the wave, said a police spokesman.